mcroydon/phalanges/README.md

         15-minute rate = 0.03 served/s

-If you would like to monitor your metrics via JConsole, make sure you use ``sudo jconsole`` so that you're running JCsonole as the same user as your app.
+If you would like to monitor your metrics via JConsole, make sure you use ``sudo jconsole`` so that you're running JConsole as the same user as your app.

 ## Testing